In order to ensure full access, three important areas of rights and responsibilities have to be considered:

 - identify and establish the abilities, skills, and knowledge necessary for success in its programs and to evaluate applicants and students on this basis;

 - request and receive documentation that supports requests for accommodations.
 The College has a right to deny a request if the documentation demonstrates that no accommodation is necessary, or if the individual fails to provide such documentation.
-For documentation guidelines, see here, or contact the Office of Disability Services at (585) 245-5112;
+For documentation guidelines, see here, or contact the Office of Accessibility Services at (585) 245-5112;

 - select among equally effective accommodations for individuals with a disability;